athomasq/athomasq.github.io/essays/investing-in-public.md

 <img src="/assets/img/slice-geography.jpg" class="image3">

 I aim for 60-40 within and outside Canada, so this is mostly on track.
-I tend to avoid Bay Area startups unless they're in my AI/data/API sweet spot, on the grounds that a Bay Area startup that needs money from me is not a startup I want to invest in -- the Groucho Marx theory of portfolio selection.
+I tend to avoid Bay Area startups; too much competition, not enough edge.
+I'd like to make more investments in obscure parts of the world.

 - By deal source: